ethereum-optimism/optimism/specs/meta/devnet.md

 For convenience, we have defined `make` targets to start and stop the devnet with a single command.
 To run the devnet, you will need `docker` and `docker-compose` installed.
-Then, as a precondition, make sure that you have compiled the contracts by `cd`ing into `packages/contracts` and running `yarn` followed by `yarn build`.
+Then, as a precondition, make sure that you have compiled the contracts by `cd`ing into `packages/contracts` and running `pnpm i` followed by `pnpm build`.
 You'll only need to do this if you change the contracts in the future.

 Then, run the following: